 Organisations that ignore this may avoid immediate penalties, but they face slow disengagement.
 HR policies in UAE increasingly reflect this shift from accident prevention to wellbeing protection.

-8. Performance Management Policies That Don’t Create Fear
+7. Performance Management Policies

 Performance management policies often fail because they are designed as evaluation tools rather than development systems.
 In a multicultural environment, clarity matters deeply.